Image

 calidus b 250

 Another look-a-like is this trainer/light fighter.
-The dorsal fin is smaller and the wings have a constant dihedral, enough to avoid a mix-up with the Texan II.
+The dorsal fin of the B-250 is slightly larger and the wings have a constant dihedral, enough to avoid a mix-up with the Texan II.
 The nose gear is quite close to the prop, but not as much as on the Tucano. (photo: Mztourist/WikiMedia)

 KAI KT-1 Woong-Bee